The white-tailed eagle was fairly common throughout much of Europe until the early nineteenth century.

 By 1800 the species had disappeared from England.
 It survived in Ireland a little longer, but by 1900 only a handful of pairs remained on the British Isles, all in Scotland.
 The last breeding record in Scotland was on the Isle of Skye in 1916, and the last British white-tailed eagle was shot in Shetland two years later.

-In the following ten years 82 young eagles from Norway were released on the Isle of Rum in the Inner Hebrides.
-The first successful breeding took place in 1985, and since then several pairs have nested successfully every year.
-Further releases in 1990s in Wester Ross ensured that the population became self-sustaining.
+In the following ten years, 82 young eagles from Norway were released on the Isle of Rum in the Inner Hebrides.
+The first successful breeding took place on Mull in 1985, and since then a growing number of pairs have nested successfully every year.
+Further releases from 1993 to 1998 in Wester Ross and between 2007 and 2012 in Fife have ensured that the population became self-sustaining, and it is now able to support new reintroduction projects in England through the donation of chicks.

-From around 1990 to 2012 numbers have risen 917 per cent based on annual surveys.
-Even so the white-tailed eagle is included on the Red list of UK birds of conservation concern because of the long-term population decline and since it is a rare breeder in the UK and across its European range.
+In Scotland, we are extremely grateful for the support of the Norwegian Government and white-tailed eagle experts who supported this work.
+At around 150 breeding pairs in Scotland, the white-tailed eagle is included on the Red List of UK birds of conservation concern.
+This is because of the previous long-term population decline, and since it remains a scarce rare breeder in the UK and across its European range.
+Populations are now recovering well both in the UK and abroad.